 Value Name Description 00h None No standard format data is available; the first byte of the variable data (if present) contains OEM-specific unformatted information.
 01h Handle The first WORD of the variable data contains the handle of the SMBIOS structure associated with the hardware element that failed.
 02h Multiple-Event The first DWORD of the variable data contains a multiple-event counter (see 3.3.16.6.3 for details).
-03h Multiple-Event The first WORD of the variable data contains the handle of the SMBIOS Handle structure associated with the hardware element that failed; it is followed by a DWORD containing a multiple-event counter (see 3.3.16.6.3 for details).
-04h POST Results The first 2 DWORDs of the variable data contain the POST Results Bitmap, Bitmap as described in 3.3.16.6.3.1 on page 6568 66.
-05h System The first DWORD of the variable data contains a value that identifies a Management system-management condition.
-See 3.3.16.6.3.2on page 656966 for the Туре enumerated values.
-06h Multiple-Event The first DWORD of the variable data contains a value that identifies a System system-management condition (see 3.3.16.6.3.2 on page 656966 for the Management enumerated values).
-This DWORD is directly followed by a DWORD that Туре contains a multiple-event counter (see 3.3.16.6.3 for details).
+03h Multiple-Event The first WORD of the variable data contains the handle of the SMBIOS structure Handle associated with the hardware element that failed; it is followed by a DWORD containing a multiple-event counter (see 3.3.16.6.3 for details).
+04h POST Results The first 2 DWORDs of the variable data contain the POST Results Bitmap, as Bitmap described in 3.3.16.6.3.1 on page 69.
+05h System The first DWORD of the variable data contains a value that identifies a system- Management Type management condition.
+See 3.3.16.6.3.2on page 69 for the enumerated values.
+06h Multiple-Event The first DWORD of the variable data contains a value that identifies a system- System management condition (see 3.3.16.6.3.2 on page 69 for the enumerated values).
+Management Type This DWORD is directly followed by a DWORD that contains a multiple-event counter (see 3.3.16.6.3 for details).
 07h- Unused Unused, available for assignment by this specification.
 7Fh 80h- OEM assigned Available for system- and OEM-specific assignments.
 FFh